 Come up with sorting piles in for the room.
-You will mostly likely need five piles:
+You will most likely need five piles:

 Once you have made a decision on the items in this first room, right away take the items you are purging out of that room and get them prepared for where they are going whether that is to sale, garbage, donate or recycle.

 After you have purged your first room, go back into that room and organize it to your liking.
 Use containers, labels, shelves and whatever organizational tools you need to keep that room neat and orderly.
 Before going into the next room, be sure to sweep, vacuum, mop and dust the room you just organized.
 There is no point in decluttering and organizing a dirty room to keep it dirty.

 Once you are done check your timer.
 Did you finish it in the time allotted?
 If not why?
 Is there a way you could of managed that time better?
 If so, try it in the next room.
 If you got it down in the time allotted, congratulate yourself!
 You are on track.
 Time to move to the next room.